satisfanly/OKO-configs/README.md

 ## Requirements

-These configurations are intended for the **OKO OS model runner** and `llama-server`.
+These configurations are intended for the **OKO OS** https://oko.satisfanly.com.

-Model weights are not included in this repository.
+Model weights are not included in this repository and can be downloaded using *oko-dl* utility.